FoMEMO: Towards Foundation Models for Expensive Multi-objective Optimization: Experiments

 \subsection{Optimization Performance}

-Figure \ref{fig:synthetic exp} shows the sequential optimization performance of IGD+ metrics w.r.t. the number of observations on synthetic problems.
-The experimental results indicate that the three FoMEMO methods are highly competitive when compared to existing approaches.
-Specifically, FoMEMO-UCB has demonstrated superior performance compared to other algorithms in most of the tested problems.
+Tables \ref{tab:bbob exp}, \ref{tab:re exp}, and \ref{tab:hpo exp} summarize the sequential optimization results across all test problems.
+The experimental results demonstrate that our framework with four acquisition functions achieves superior performance in the majority of cases.
+This underscores that by pre-training the foundation model on an extensive and diverse corpus of synthetic data, the model showcases robust adaptability and generalization for problems that it has not encountered during training.

-Table \ref{tab:re exp} represents the results of sequential optimization on real-world applications in terms of the hypervolume metric.
-Experimental results indicate that our method together with the three proposed acquisition functions achieve superior performance in most cases.
-This demonstrates that by pre-training the foundation model with a large set of diverse synthetic data, the model becomes highly adaptable and generalizable to complex problems that it has not encountered during training, without having to access to large amounts of expensive real-world experimental data.
+The core intuition driving this advancement lies in the direct and high-fidelity modeling of the unknown aggregated posteriors, combined with the high efficiency of fast in-context optimization.
+Consequently, it avoids relying on restrictive approximation assumptions of aggregated distributions (like in MOEA/D-EGO) or making excessive trade-offs for computational speed (like in qNEHVI), both of which can introduce modeling inaccuracies and ultimately compromise optimization performance.
+We further investigate the model's scalability across varying objective and decision space dimensions, with detailed results and analysis provided in Appendix \ref{app:Dimensional Scalability}.